 The tenth day of January remains a special day in my life.
-Since the late 1980s, I was made aware about the dates and the use of it for occasions to wish, celebrate or remember.
+Since the late 1980s, I was made aware of the dates and their use for occasions to wish, celebrate or remember.

 My maternal grandfather’s birth date happens to be 10th January.

 He had a liking to write – in his case, it was personalised letters, which he wrote frequently.
-My mother replied to all of them and my birthday wish to him began with a letter – “Happy birthday Thatha,” that’s how I called him or refer him to this day, ‘Thatha’.
+My mother replied to all of them, and my birthday wish to him began with a note – “Happy birthday Thatha,” that’s how I called him or refer him to this day, ‘Thatha.’

 And, in the 90s, it was our time to send him greeting cards.
 My sister and I used to write our unique messages.
-Wish, I had a way to scan those cards we sent.
+I wish I had a way to scan those cards we sent.

-As I grew up, I fancied riding on a bike to wish him on occasions.
+As I grew up, I fancied riding on a bike to wish him on occasion.

-Few years later, we would drive with our family and celebrated with him or have him down to the city so that he could spend time with his children and grandchildren.
+A few years later, we would drive with our family and celebrate with him or have him down to the city to spend time with his children and grandchildren.

 By this time, he had a mobile number.

 Then it was 2009, the last time I wished him in person.
-Two weeks later, I left India and since then we kept in touch via a mobile device.
+Two weeks later, I left India, and since then, we have kept in touch via a mobile device.

-And, in 2014, just days before his birthday, Tripti and I visited him in January during our short stay in India.
-We wished him in advance and did call him on the 10th of January.
+In 2014, just days before his birthday, Tripti and I visited him in January during our short stay in India.
+We wished him in advance and did call him on 10th January.
 Who knew what was to come?

-He passed away few months later in May of 2014.
-I made that trip to the village, by then the final rites were complete.
+He passed away a few months later, in May of 2014.
+I made that trip to the village; by then, the final rites were complete.
 He was gone from our physical world.
 I didn’t know what to make of it.
 It took me some time to accept that he wasn’t there if I had to converse with him.

-Three years on, the 10th of January remains special.
-I wish him from my heart, and remember for being such an influential figure in my development.
+Three years on, 10th January remains special.
+I wish him from my heart and remember him for being such an influential figure in my development.

-He was the first person to narrate me stories, the tales from mythology to his encounters with many interesting people he met in his lifetime.
-I learnt how to share one’s experiences listening to him, for he always crafted a story out of nothing.
+He was the first person to narrate my stories, the tales from mythology to his encounters with many interesting people he met in his lifetime.
+I learned how to share one’s experiences listening to him, for he always crafted a story out of nothing.